 Entries tagged with “Life Lessons”

-Regain self-love, even when not feeling worthy of it.
+Regain self-love, even when not feeling worthy of it, with these affirmations after mistakes.

 You’re already a philosopher—“all you need is an enquiring mind.”